Danielement321/LLM4Beginner/README.md

 1. A simple fully connected model with SwiGELU for generation.
 2. A simple Decoder-Only Transformer for generation, which can be seen as the simple FFN model with attention mechanism.
 3. Attention map visualization support for LLM and VIT.
-4. A Vision Transformer (VIT) for image classification.
+4. A Vision Transformer (VIT) for coarse-grained and fine-grained tasks.

 ## Install
 The codes are bulit with PyTorch, and tokenizer from huggingface is used.
 So please install the following packages.